tobiaslewinzon/FreeTheLeftLane/README.md

  This is my first Lua script ever.
 I basically put this together on a windy Saturday night, maybe a little bit high, fine-prompting ChatGTP and Cursor to get a smooth and fast Autobahn drive on this magnificent map.
 So go easy on me.
 Any help is welcome!
 ## How to install
-Zip all the contents of FreeTheLeftLane and add it to your repo folder.
+Put FreeTheNextLane.zip in your repo folder.
-Otherwise just put the FreeTheLeftLane folder inside 0.36/mods/unpacked
 ## How to use
 Press "t" (letter T) on the keyboard.
 If you want to change the binding you can do so in Settings -> Controls -> Search for "Free The"